-Our Japanese major and minor is a product of student enthusiasm and our College’s commitment to non-Western Cultural Heritage education.
-All E-town College students are required to take at least one non-Western Cultural Heritage class during their four years here.
+Our Japanese major and minor are products of student enthusiasm and our College’s commitment to non-Western Cultural Heritage education.
+All Etown College students are required to take at least one non-Western Cultural Heritage class during their four years here.
 Japanese majors are ahead of the game with an entire major dedicated to exploring the culture and language of Japan.
 Besides our academic programs, we also have many extra-curricular activities that include field trips to Shofuso in Philadelphia, Mitsuwa in New Jersey, Nihongo table, and cultural workshops on calligraphy, etc.

 What is the JLPT?